 Our medical negligence experts will arrange chat to discuss the details of your claim and walk you through the medical negligence claim process.

-There are time limits for making medical negligence claims, typically three years either from the date that the negligence occurred or from the date that you became aware that the treatment you received was responsible for your injury.
+There are time limits for making medical negligence claims, typically two years either from the date that the negligence occurred or from the date that you became aware that the treatment you received was responsible for your injury.

 If we represent you, our medical negligence team will submit a claim on your behalf by formally notifying the person(s) or organisation to blame for your injury or illness.
 We’ll then gather the appropriate evidence, setting up medical examinations, and discussing settlement agreements with the opposing party.